Access To Health Information of Decedents for Research

 • Documentation of Death:

-The Privacy Rule gives the PHRC/IRB the right to request that the investigator submit documentation of the death of the decedent-subjects if it determines that proof of death is necessary or justified.
+The Privacy Rule gives the PHRC/IRB the right to request that the investigator submit documentation of the death of decedent-subjects if it determines that proof of death is necessary or justified.

 • Tracking of disclosures: